MFA Thesis Project

 The Colour of Redd

-eighty-one-year-old Ruby Redd, a retired social worker living alone in Dogwood Plantation, faces the biggest challenge of her life–aging.
-The onset of macular degeneration ten years ago made her decide to move from her home of 30 years to a fancy retirement home in the town of Baxter, Georgia.
+Eighty-one-year-old Ruby Redd, a retired social worker living alone in Dogwood Plantation, faces the biggest challenge of her life—aging.
+The onset of macular degeneration ten years ago made her decide to move from her home of 30 years to a retirement home in the town of Baxter, Georgia.
 Living in Dogwood proves to be a little Peyton Place full of larger than life characters.
 Ruby gets to know Mack McKinney, a grieving widower, struggling to cope with the loneliness of living far away from his two daughters.
 Ruby and Mac’s love of reading brings them together giving them both the companionship they desperately miss and the courage to navigate the last course of life.

 Ruby’s children struggle with the emotions and challenges of watching their mother decline.
 How will they manage to split their time between their personal lives and nurture an aging parent?
 How do they make these last years comfortable for Ruby without stripping her of her independence?
 And now, there’s Mac, too.
 What if they have to split them up?
-What if one of them dies?
+What happens when one of them dies?

-Ruby’s story is timeless and speaks deeply to each and every one of us about the struggle of retaining our dignity as we age.
+Ruby’s story is timeless and speaks deeply to each and every one of us about the struggle of retaining dignity as we age.
 The story is told with tenderness and grace leaving the reader with a realistic, and often stark, view of Ruby’s courageous walk on her final journey.
 It’s sure to capture your heart and leave you with the desire to see your own parents through this process with the dignity they deserve.

 Laying Out the Dead